 The petition signatures will be presented to Ontario's MPPs.
 Download it here.

-To read Dalton McGuinty's Trojan horse Bill 13 in its entirety, click here.
+To read the McGuinty/Wynne, Trojan horse Bill 13 in its entirety, click here.

-To read an alternate anti-bullying bill (Bill 14) by PC MPP Elizabeth Witmer, which does NOT contain a sexual agenda, click here.
-We support Bill 14 (not Bill 13) as a legitimate attempt to reduce bullying.
+To read an alternate anti-bullying bill (Bill 14) by PC MPP Elizabeth Witmer, ultimately rejected by the Liberal government, which did NOT contain a sexual agenda, click here.
+We supported Bill 14 (not Bill 13) as a legitimate attempt to reduce bullying.